fairlearn/fairlearn/docs/contributor_guide/development_process.rst

 The new policy is to update docstrings that a PR touches, as opposed to changing all the docstrings in one PR.

-Pull requests should be completed by somebody other than the author once all the listed criteria are fulfilled and the author indicates that the PR should be completed.
+Pull requests should be merged by somebody other than the author once all the listed criteria are fulfilled and the author indicates that the PR should be merged.

 Developer certificate of origin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^